Political Violence Has No Place in the Skeena. Period.

 Recently, some nut thought it was a good idea to hang our MLA, Nathan Cullen, in effigy.

-Let’s not sugarcoat this—this is a personal threat.
+Let’s not sugarcoat it—this is a personal threat.
 But it’s not just about Cullen; it’s about all of us.
 Displaying the symbolic killing of an elected official in a public space sends a dangerous and foolhardy message: that political violence is acceptable.

 It is not.